ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-Gauge-automated-testing.md

 So, you'll probably end up not doing it at all or not thorough and assume everything else still works fine.
 That's why you should have automated tests do it for you!

 Gauge is yet another test automation tool that serves that purpose.
+The founder is ThoughtWorks, the company that also created Selenium and GoCD.
+It's still in beta at the moment of writing, but it all works fine!
-It's comparable with Protractor or JUnit extended with Cucumber (if you haven't heard of these, they are worth checking out).
+Gauge is comparable with Protractor or JUnit extended with Cucumber (if you haven't heard of these, they are worth checking out).
-In this blog we'll be mainly talking about automating browser testing using WebDriver, although that isn't the sole purpose of Gauge.
+In this blog we'll be mainly talking about automating browser testing using Selenium WebDriver, although that isn't the sole purpose of Gauge.
 If you don't know WebDriver, it's what allows you to interact with the browser to traverse the DOM, click on elements and so on.

 Now, unlike Cucumber, Gauge itself only supports three languages at the moment: Java, Ruby and C#.